 The Chicago Manual of Style offers two distinct documentation methods, one for the humanities (Notes and Bibliography system) and one for the sciences (Author-Date system).
-This guide presumes you're using the Notes & Bibliography format, as is common for Lone Star College classes.
+This guide presumes you're using the Notes & Bibliography format, which is common for Lone Star College classes.

 1. Barbara Erhlich White, "Renoir's Trip to Italy," Art Bulletin 51, no. 4 (1969): 341, http://www.jstor.org/stable/3048651